benjaminion/upgrading-ethereum-book/src/book.md

 Assuming that BLS signatures are uniformly random, then in a committee of size $N$ each validator will have a probability of being selected of `TARGET_AGGREGATORS_PER_COMMITTEE` `/` $N$ (ignoring the integer arithmetic).
 So in expectation we will have `TARGET_AGGREGATORS_PER_COMMITTEE` (16) aggregators per committee.

 The probability of having zero aggregators is $(1 - \frac{16}{N})^N$.
-For the minimum target committee size of $N = 128$ this is 1 in 26 million, and for the maximum committee size $N = 2048$ 1 in 9.5 million.
+For the minimum target committee size of $N = 128$ this is 1 in 26 million, and for the maximum committee size of $N = 2048$, 1 in 9.5 million.
 So we would expect to see a beacon committee with no aggregators about once every 13,000 epochs (8 weeks) in the former case and once every 5000 epochs (3 weeks) in the latter.
-Each committee is only $1/2048$ of the total validator set, so occasionally having no aggregator is no threat at all to the protocol, but it is unfortunate for those in that committee who will most likely not have their attestations included in a block as a result.
+Each committee comprises only a fraction $1/2048$ of the total validator set, so occasionally having no aggregator is insignificant for the protocol, but it is unfortunate for those in that committee who will most likely not have their attestations included in a block as a result.

 <a id="img_committee_aggregators"></a>
 <div class="image">